manifest/pal/README.md

 #### Authentication Schema

 - `uid` -
-		An identifier unique to the given provider, such as a Twitter user ID.
+		An identifier unique to the given workflow.
 Should be stored as a binary string.
 - **any credentials are passed through here (on the root level)**
 		If the authenticating service provides some kind of access token or other credentials upon authentication, these are passed through here.